decarlof/scanLib/docs/source/scanLibApp.rst

    scanlib.substitutions

-scanLib includes a complete example of an EPICS application, consisting of:
+scanLib is an EPICS application, providing scan support to tomoScan. scanLib consisting of:

 - A database file and corresponding autosave request file that contain the PVs required by the scanlib.py base class.
 - OPI screens for medm